QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/hashing/index.md

 * 🥷 Ensure integrity <small>(checksum)</small>
 * 🫧 In algorithms such as in hashing tables

-As a hash function is one-way, there is no way to know what was the data, but given the same data, we can verify if it generated the hash.
+Since a hash function is one-way, it's impossible to know the original data.
+However, we can use a hash function to verify if some data matches a corresponding hash.
 </div><div>

 **Problems in hashing algorithms**

 * **Hash collision** 👎: two different data generate the same hash.
 Some well-known vulnerable algorithms are [SHA1](https://shattered.io/), [MD5](https://www.mscs.dal.ca/~selinger/md5collision/)...

-* **Determinism** 🛣️: a hash function always generate the same hash given the same input.
+* **Determinism** 🛣️: a hash function always generate the same hash given the same data.
 It allows attackers to precompute hashes for well-known passwords, and perform a **rainbow table** attack.
-A salt is usually added to generate different hashes given the same data.
+A salt is a parameter <small>(usually, a random string)</small> added to generate different hashes given the same data.
+Only calling the hash function with the same salt result in the same output.

 ➡️ They are also brute force attacks using dictionaries of passwords.
 </div></div>